 with an imposed streamwise pressure gradient $-\nabla P = \bx$.
-The same minimal flow domain, $(L_x^+,L_y^+,L_z^+)=(337,2Re_{\tau},168)$ (superscript `+' indicates relative to viscous units of $\nu/u_{\tau}$), is used as in LD21.
+The same minimal flow domain, $(L_x^+,L_y^+,L_z^+)=(337,2Re_{\tau},168)$ (the superscript `+' indicates relative to viscous length units of $\nu/u_{\tau}$ or viscous time units of $\nu/u_\tau^2$) is used as in LD21.
 No-slip boundary conditions were imposed at the channel walls located at $y=\pm 1$ and periodicity imposed in the streamwise and spanwise directions.
 Discretization was through a triple Fourier-Chebyshev-Fourier expansion in $x,y$ and $z$ respectively in Dedalus.
 For the minimal channel, the mean velocity profile $U(y)$ was obtained by averaging over the interval $[T_0,T_0+T]$ with $T_0>0$ chosen to avoid initial transients and is shown for $Re_\tau=180,\,360$ and $720$ in Figure \ref{fig:profiles}.
 Also shown are the mean profiles from the `large' channel runs of LM15 where $(L_x,L_y,L_z)=(8 \pi,2,3 \pi)$.
 They agree well up to at least $y^+ \approx 50$ consistent with the estimate $0.3L_z^+$ given by \cite{Flores_Jimenez_2010} and so well above $y^+ \approx 18$ where the primary streaks are found to be located.
-Whether this is enough to study higher $Re_\tau$ or not is unclear and will be discussed below.
-The outputs of the simulations were checked by using different resolutions e.g. $N_y=90$ and $N_y = 180$ for $Re_{\tau} = 360$, $N_y=180$ and $N_y = 256$ for $Re_{\tau} = 720$ (LD21 use second order finite differences across half the channel for their calculations and $T_0+T=300$).
+The outputs of the simulations were checked by using different resolutions e.g. $N_y=90$ and $N_y = 180$ for $Re_{\tau} = 360$, $N_y=180$ and $N_y = 256$ for $Re_{\tau} = 720$ (LD21 used second order finite differences across half the channel for their calculations and $T=300$).